AlexaCRM/alexacrm.github.io/datapress/fetchxml.md

 ## How to use formattedValues

-`FormattedValues` is a property used in the context of Microsoft Dynamics CRM (Customer Relationship Management) and Dataverse.
-It provides a collection of formatted values for the entity attributes.
+`FormattedValues` is a property used in the context of Dataverse.
+It provides a collection of formatted values for the table columns.
 This property is particularly useful when you need to display data to users in a user-friendly format.
 It is often used in forms and reports where the raw data needs to be presented in a more understandable way.
-[Read more](https://learn.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.entity.formattedvalues?view=dataverse-sdk-latest)<br></br>
+[Read more](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.entity.formattedvalues?view=dataverse-sdk-latest)<br></br>
 This is an example of how to use `FormattedValues` in your code:

 ```